 The Mobile Device Team manages the Department's cellular phones, tablets, and Mi-Fi devices by completing work orders for procurement of new and upgraded devices, service disconnects, and any additional feature requests that may come in on a daily basis.
 The Mobile Device Team utilizes the Mobile Device Management (MDM) technology, which enables the Mobile Device Team to monitor, manage and secure each mobile device and maintains the database of users and privileges, performing password resets, device wiping, location services and adding or removing users.
-The Mobile Device Team works with both sworn and non-sworn personnel to interface cellular devices with applications and equipment, answer and provide troubleshooting assistance to all individuals requiring cellular device assistance and information, as well as maintain an effective working relationship with Virginia Information Technologies Agency (VITA) and contracted vendors.
+The Mobile Device Team works with both sworn and civilian personnel to interface cellular devices with applications and equipment, answer and provide troubleshooting assistance to all individuals requiring cellular device assistance and information, as well as maintain an effective working relationship with Virginia Information Technologies Agency (VITA) and contracted vendors.
+This team issued 624 mobile devices in 2021.

-INFORMATION TECHNOLOGY (IT) DIVISION
+INFORMATION TECHNOLOGY DIVISION (BASS)

-Provides and supports secure, reliable, effective, and efficient computing environments and systems in support of the Department's strategic objectives by managing the ever-evolving environments of the Department's unique and diversified digital, and computer assets.
-The ITD, which is divided into an Applications Section, an Engineering Section, and a Virginia Information Technologies Agency (VITA) Services Section provides the Department a unified management of existing and future IT projects, and infrastructure.
+The IT Division provides and supports secure, reliable, effective, and efficient computing environments and systems in support of the Department's strategic objectives by managing the ever-evolving environments of the Department's unique and diversified digital, and computer assets.
+IT, which is divided into an Applications Section, an Engineering Section, and a Virginia Information Technologies Agency (VITA) Services Section provides the Department a unified management of existing and future IT projects, and infrastructure.

 IT is also responsible for the implementation and maintenance of the Activity Time Reporting System (ATRS), Law Enforcement Activity Management System (LEAMS), Mental Health System (MHS), Non-Resident Concealed Handgun Permit System (NCHP) and VSPNET (infrastructure providing state-wide network for VCIN and Livescan).